filamentphp/filament/packages/panels/docs/02-getting-started.md

 ### Setting up relationships between models

 Let's set up relationships between the models.
-For our system, pet owners can own multiple pets (patients), and patients can have many treatments:
+For our system, pet owners can own multiple patients (cats, dogs, or rabbits), and patients can have many treatments:

 ```php
 use Illuminate\Database\Eloquent\Model;